 Since the end of the hospital based ALS services the following Norfolk County / Metrowest towns now provide fire department paramedic service: Ashland, Bellingham, Canton, Foxborough, Franklin, Hopkinton, Natick, Needham, Norfolk, Norwood, Sharon, Sudbury, Walpole, Wayland, Westwood and Wrentham.
 Millis and Medway are working to establish paramedic level service within their fire departments in 2018.
 Dover, Sherborn and Holliston do not have any full time firefighter/EMT's and are relying on fire department based or contracted private services from adjoining towns for ALS assistance.

-The majority of the committee voted to recommend that the town hire 4 firefighter/paramedics in the next fiscal year and provide Advanced Life Support service through the Medfield Fire Department.
-This would effectively add 1 firefighter/paramedic to each shift, and increase the total on duty shift strength from 2 personnel to 3.
+The April 2018 Town Meeting and June 11th override election approved the recommendation to hire 4 firefighter/paramedics in the fiscal year which begins 7/1/18 and to begin the transition to providing Advanced Life Support service through the Medfield Fire Department.
+This will effectively add 1 firefighter/paramedic to each shift, and increase the total on duty shift strength from 2 personnel to 3.
 On-call firefighters would continue to supplement the full time staff for fire and rescue incidents where needed as they do today.
-Considering the additional revenue the town will collect operating at the ALS/Paramedic level, the expected net annual cost increase to the town is $250,000.
-The majority of the Warrant Committee voted to support this proposal.

-While the majority vote of the ALS committee supports providing paramedic service within the fire department, alternatives were evaluated.
+While the majority vote of the ALS committee supported providing paramedic service within the fire department, along with the majority of the Warrant Committee and the Board of Selectmen - alternatives were evaluated.

 Private Service: a minority opinion of the committee supported hiring a private ambulance company to provide dedicated paramedic intercept service to the town.
-2 private services responded to the Request For Information by the stated deadline and the cost estimates for such a multi-year contract were significantly higher than the proposal to hire firefighter/paramedics within the Medfield Fire Department.
+A Request For Information (RFI) was sent to c.
+30 private ambulance companies and of those 2 companies provided written responses.
+The cost estimates from the RFI responses for such a multi-year contract were significantly higher than the proposal to hire firefighter/paramedics within the Medfield Fire Department.
 Additionally, the private service employees would only staff an SUV / intercept vehicle (not a transporting ambulance) and would only be utilized for medical calls which require Advanced Life Support.
 Conversely, paramedics hired for the Medfield Fire Department would be cross trained as firefighters and respond to hundreds of additional service calls in a year, as well as maintain department equipment and apparatus, and support fire prevention efforts.